FelixLabelle/felixlabelle.github.io/_posts/2025-12-25-word_replacement.md

 ### Injecting Knowledge

 Beyond the distribution of words, sometimes knowledge will be missing.
 Acronyms or other words rarely or not seen during either pre-training or post-training can be expanded into more common forms.
-This effectively injects external knowledge that the base model may not reliably infer on its own.
+This effectively injects external knowledge that the base model may not reliably "infer" on its own.
-The reason this would be effective is that rare or domain specific words will likely have the most "information".
-This is the principle on which tf-idf works.
+The reason this would be important is that rare or domain specific words will likely have the most "information".
+This is the principle on which tf-idf works (favoring rare words).
 If we are missing critical/rare words we can't effectively do the task as critical words are missed.
 For example, if a document is referring to a region, but an acronym is used the mapping will be missing (e.g, APAC vs Asia Pacific).
 While surveying the data I found a couple sources of rare words.
 These categories are not exhaustive, but they cover most observed cases.